 Check out the Dribbble Overtime podcast episode where host Meg Lewis asks listeners to think about their Comic Comic Sans hatred and consider if it is based on elitist assumptions.

 One reason teachers like Comic Sans is that its lowercase “a” looks like an “a” they ask students to write.
 The good news is teachers can have their lowercase “a” and be stylish too.
 Check out Lexend’s “a.”

-For more information about Lexend fonts in G Suite, please read this blog post:
+For more information about Lexend fonts in Google Workspace, please read this blog post:

 One of the single best ways to make any digital content visually appealing is using professional photography.
 For example, teachers can use the Wikimedia Commons to find copyright-friendly subject-specific images.

 Additionally, Pexels is a free stock photo gallery that returns inclusive search results.
 There are people besides white males.
 Not every loving couple is a white man and woman.
 Check out Pexels to find professional stock photography that all your students can see themselves in.

 Speaking of inclusive practices with images, always add ALT text to images.
 This is available in Docs, Drawings, Sheets, Slides, and Sites.
 In Docs, Drawings, and Slides, simply right-click on an image to add ALT text.

 Adding ALT text in Sheets and Sites is a little different.
 For more information:

 - Add ALT Text to Images in Google Sheets (1:44 video)

 - Google Sites – Add Alt Text to Images (2:33 video)